fosspost/notes.fosspost.org/desktops/gnome-shell.md

 ### Solution

-Install Gnome Tweak Tool and disable the "Background Logo" extension.
-And then go to "Extensions" tab and disable the "Background Logo" extension.
+Install GNOME Tweak Tool and disable the "Background Logo" extension.
+Or remove that extension however you like.

 ### Aditional Info